Xyborg/ChatGPT-Product-Info/README.md

 ## Features

-- **🔍 Product Search**: Search for any product using natural language queries
+- **Product Search**: Search for any product using natural language queries
-- **📊 Comprehensive Results**: Get product details, reviews, ratings, and merchant offers
+- **Comprehensive Results**: Get product details, reviews, ratings, and merchant offers
-- **🎯 Review Analysis**: Sentiment analysis with positive/negative/neutral breakdown
+- **Review Analysis**: Sentiment analysis with positive/negative/neutral breakdown
-- **🔗 Citation Links**: Direct links to source websites and reviews
+- **Citation Links**: Direct links to source websites and reviews
-- **📱 Responsive Design**: Clean, modern interface that works on all screen sizes
-- **🔐 Auto Authentication**: Automatically fetches your ChatGPT session token
+- **Auto Authentication**: Automatically fetches your ChatGPT session token
-- **⚡ Real-time Results**: Live streaming of search results as they come in
+- **Real-time Results**: Live streaming of search results as they come in

 ## How to Use